$5000 reward on offer as part of National Safe Work Month

 Entrants will be judged on the spirit and enthusiasm of their initiative, the participation and involvement of the organisation, the creativity of any events and the initiative’s ongoing sustainability.

-Entries open 3 October and close 11:00pm AEST, 7 November 2016 with the winner announced in December.
+Entries open Monday 2 October and close Monday 6 November 2017 with the winner announced in December.
 Participants can review details of the initiatives implemented by previous years’ winners for insight into the type of campaigns the judges are looking for.

 As part of Safe Work Month, which has been running for over a decade, Safe Work Australia has also developed a range of resources and materials including posters, safety statistics, workplace activities and digital graphics to help businesses drive workplace health and safety during October.